unahouExosite/docs/portals/README.md

 ##### Response

+On success
+* Create user by admin user
-On success, response has HTTP status 201 and the created user object, and an email with a randomly generated password is sent to the new user.
+response has HTTP status 201 and the created user object, and an email with a randomly generated password is sent to the new user.

+* Create user by non-admin user response has HTTP status 202 and the message, and an email an activation is sent to the new user.

 On failure, response has HTTP status of 400 or greater.

 ##### Example

+* Create user by admin user

 ```
 curl 'https://mydomain.exosite.com/api/portals/v1/users' \
      -X POST \
      -d '{"email":"newuseremail@gmail.com"}' \
+     -u 'domainuseremail@gmail.com:adminuserP4ssword' \
      -i
 ```